chandanhpcic/docs/source/manual/interfaces.rst

  Hostname                        This value is sent as the DHCP client identifier and hostname when requesting a DHCP lease.
 Some ISPs may require this (for client identification).
  Override MTU                    An ISP may incorrectly set an MTU value which can cause intermittent network disruption.
 By default this value will be ignored.
 Unsetting this option will allow to apply the MTU supplied by the ISP instead.
  **PPP configuration**
- Service Provider                By selecting a country, provider and plan here, OPNsense can fill in the other fields for you.
+ Service Provider                By selecting a country, provider and plan here, Reticen8 can fill in the other fields for you.
 If your provider or plan not in the list, you have to set them manually.
  Username
  Password
  Phone number